neams-th-coe/cardinal/doc/content/tutorials/cht5.md

 specifications are given in [table1].
 The inlet velocity is specified such that the Reynolds number is $Re=50$.

-The MOOSE heat conduction module shall be used to solve for the solid temperature.
+The MOOSE heat transfer module shall be used to solve for the solid temperature.
 NekRS and MOOSE will be coupled through boundary conditions on the pebble surface;
 NekRS shall compute a pebble surface temperature to be applied as a Dirichlet condition to MOOSE, while MOOSE shall compute a pebble surface heat flux to be applied